RatJuggler/guinea-bot/README.md

                                   [default: False]
   --help                          Show this message and exit.
 ```
-You can use the `-p` option to run without using the Twitter API but to make it fully functional you will need to set up a Twitter
+You can use the `-q` option to run without using the Twitter API but to make it fully functional you will need to set up a Twitter
 account and apply for access [here](https://developer.twitter.com/en/apply-for-access).
 You'll then need to make the following
 tokens available to run it:
 ```